gridiron-zone/huddle/docs/docs/05-testnet/04-join-public/04-state-sync.md

        ```

 4. Now that you have a trusted height and block hash, use those values as the `trust_height` and `trust_hash` values.
-   Also, make sure they're the right values for the Desmos version you're starting to synchronize.
+   Also, make sure they're the right values for the Huddle version you're starting to synchronize.
    You can check them looking inside the associated testnet folder [here](https://github.com/desmos-labs/morpheus).

-Here is an example of what the `statesync` section of your `~/.desmos/config/config.toml` file should look like in the end (the `trust_height` and `trust_hash` should contain your values instead):
+Here is an example of what the `statesync` section of your `~/.huddle/config/config.toml` file should look like in the end (the `trust_height` and `trust_hash` should contain your values instead):

 ```toml
 enable = true